smucclaw/documentation/docs/expert-system-webapp.rst

 With this, a corresponding instance of these classes can be viewed as a collection of labelled, directed edges, each represented as a triple of the form ``(entity, attribute, value)``.
-(More technically, these triples are called EAV / RDF-triples.)
+More formally, these triples are called EAV / RDF-triples.
 For instance, consider the following json instance conforming to the above JSON schema: